braitsch/ofxDatGui/readme.md

 ![ofxDatGui](./readme-img/ofxdatgui_slider.png?raw=true)

-Optionally you can set the starting value of the slider.
+You can also set the starting value of the slider.
 If this is not set it will default to halfway between the min and max values.

 	gui->addSlider(string label, float min, float max, float value);